scrubware/tomsfoolery/content/private/Session 1.md

 Have you heard of the news lately?
 The storm from the East.
 It threatens to ravage my empire.
 Frankly, I don't see anyone doing anything about it.
 As a devout Stalist myself, I find it my duty to do something about this.

 *ALLOW INTRODUCTIONS*

+And of course, this is Benny.
+I think you'll all come to quite like Benny.
+Go ahead, introduce yourself.

+Benny
+- Loves drinking and buying drinks for people
+- Caring and kind
+- Mischevious little scamp
+- Friend of the Duke's Son (who is off in battle)

 If you manage to contain this storm, I am eternally in your gratitude.
 We're talking money, fortunes, and not only the most attractive women in the region, but the most kindhearted as well.